warren-bank/fork-Xanado/doc/README.md

 to explore.

 ### Designing your own game
-Game definitions can be found in the `/editions` directory.
+Game definitions can be found in the `editions` directory.
 Each definition describes the layout of the lower-right quadrant of the board (it is assumed to be mirrored), the contents of the bag, the number of tiles on the rack, the number of tiles that can be swapped